SchokiCoder/book_modern_c/src/13_namespaces.md

 ```

 In this code we do have access to "a" and destroy it's original value.
 The print
-statement was supposed to print "a: 2 c: 6" but now it's both 6.
+statement was supposed to print `a: 2 c: 6` but now it's both 6.
 Don't do globals kids.